weiguangcui/Gadget4/documentation/04_config-options.md

 In case periodic boundary conditions are used (i.e. `PERIODIC` is on), one can stretch the x-dimension of the box relative to `BoxSize` by the factor `1 / 2^LONG_X_BITS`.
-A setting equal to 2 like in this example, would hence mean thet the boxsize in the x-direction will be `BoxSize/4`.
+A setting equal to 2 like in this example, would hence mean that the boxsize in the x-direction will be `BoxSize/4`.

 -------